DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The majority of cases of drug-induced dermatomyositis present with the pathognomonic heliotrope rash and/or Gottron papules of dermatomyositis, with the remainder having skin changes consistent with dermatomyositis, such as nailfold telangiectasia or photosensitive poikiloderma.

-Hydroxyurea-induced dermatomyositis typically presents after longterm treatment (2-10 years) with hydroxyurea with skin changes over the backs of the fingers, hands, feet and elbows.
+Hydroxyurea-induced dermatomyositis typically presents after longterm treatment (2-10 years) with hydroxyurea with skin changes over the backs of the fingers, hands, and periorbital areas of the face.
 Often other skin side effects of hydroxyurea are also present.
 Myositis rarely, if ever, occurs.

 In contrast, where drug-induced dermatomyositis is not associated with hydroxyurea symptoms and signs develop soon after starting the offending drug (< 2months), and the majority have myositis as well as skin signs.